uber/hermetic_cc_toolchain/README.md

 ## Maintainers

 This section lists the driving forces behind `hermetic_cc_toolchain`.
-Committers have push access, maintainers have their areas.
+Committers have write access, maintainers own their areas.
 Should make it easier to understand our interests when reading patches or mailing lists.

-- Maintainers: Motiejus Jakštys, Laurynas Lubys, Zhongpeng Lin and Sung Yoon Whang.
+- Maintainers: Motiejus Jakštys, Laurynas Lubys, Zhongpeng Lin, Sung Yoon Whang and Jeremy Volkman.
-- Committer for Windows: Fabian Hahn.
-If you make a change that breaks Windows, Fabian will find you.
-Please don't break Windows, so Fabian doesn't have to look for you.
-Instead, send him your patches first.

-You may find contact information of the individuals in the commit logs.
+- Maintainer for Windows: Fabian Hahn.

+Guidelines for maintainers:

+    $ zig zen
+    * Communicate intent precisely.
+    * Edge cases matter.
+    * Favor reading code over writing code.
+    * Only one obvious way to do things.
+    * Runtime crashes are better than bugs.
+    * Compile errors are better than runtime crashes.
+    * Incremental improvements.
+    * Avoid local maximums.
+    * Reduce the amount one must remember.
+    * Focus on code rather than style.
+    * Resource allocation may fail; resource deallocation must succeed.
+    * Memory is a resource.
+    * Together we serve the users.

+On a more practical note:

+- Maintainers can merge others' pull requests following their best judgement.
+  They may or may not ask for feedback from other maintainers.
+Follow the Zen of Zig.
+- Releases are cut by Uber employees, because they can test the version-to-be-released with our [Go Monorepo][go-monorepo].
+If you use `hermetic_cc_toolchain` in any serious capacity, we encourage you to make yourself known, so we can work together to validate it before cutting the release.

 [^1]: a [mathematical subset][subset]: both can be equal.